What You Need to Know About Carrier Neutral Colocation

-Colocation data centers provide a wide range of services and advantages to organizations looking to unburden themselves from the expense and hassle of maintaining their own private data infrastructure.
+Colocation data centers provide a wide range of services and advantages to organizations looking to unburden themselves from the expense and hassle of maintaining their own private, on-premises IT infrastructure.

 In the midst of all these decisions, however, there’s one simple question that should never be lost in the mix:

-The answer to this question could have profound long-term consequences for an organization’s business.
-To understand why, it’s important to take a close look at what it actually means for a data center to be carrier neutral.
+The answer to this question could have profound long-term consequences for an organization and its efforts to achieve a true digital transformation.
+To understand why carrier-neutral colocation is so essential, it’s important to take a close look at what it actually means for a data center to be carrier-neutral.

 But the data center is only one piece of the infrastructure puzzle.
 The other pieces are the internet service providers (ISPs) that connect an organization’s network to the internet, which allow them to reach customers and conduct everyday business.

 A carrier-neutral facility is simply a data center that is entirely independent of these network providers.
 It is not owned and operated by a single ISP, instead offering a wide variety of connection options to its colocation customers.
 These connectivity options are further enhanced by direct connections to cloud services, which are often facilitated over a single cross-connect for superior performance.